kwalczak80/mx-monster/README.md

 - The product price
 - The product category
 - The product rating
+- Information about the product quantity available for sale.
 - The product description
 - Option to select the product size.
 The following size options are available from the drop-down menu (XS, S, M, L, XL).
 Please note that if the product does not have a size, i.e., the navigation system, the size option will not be visible on the screen.
 - Quantity - to select the number of products the user wants to buy